AndreaMas/graphics-homework-directx-arkanoid/README.md

 ## How to run?

 Open the solution using Visual Studio (2022 suggested).
-Compile and run.
+Compile in Release and run.

 ## Resources